 - Suspension travel: 9" front/ 8.7" rear

-Truth be told, not much is changing for the 2023 Ducati Desert X with the exception of some new paint schemes, and considering the model is only on its second year of production, we really can't complain.
+Truth be told, not much is changing for the 2025 Ducati Desert X with the exception of the new "Discovery" trim, and considering the model is only on its fourth year of production, we really can't complain.

 What's most surprising about this Italian exotic, however, is that its maintenance sheet reads more like something from the Big Four than you might expect from the team in Borgo Panigale.